 $150 − 50% = $75

-You end up at $75, not $100.
-This asymmetry is critical for investors: a 50% portfolio loss requires a 100% gain just to break even.
-Percentage changes are multiplicative, not additive.
-Never average percentage changes across periods — always compare the final value to the true original value using the formula above.
+You land at $75, not $100.
+This asymmetry matters for investors: a 50% portfolio loss requires a 100% gain just to break even.
+Percentage changes multiply rather than add, so never average them across periods.
+Always compare the final value to the true original value using the formula above.

 Step 5: Percentage Change vs Percentage Points

-These two terms measure different things and are frequently confused in financial journalism.
+These two terms measure different things and get confused constantly in financial journalism.

-Both statements are accurate.
-"The rate rose by 2 pp" and "the rate rose by 66.7%" describe the same event from different angles.
-Which you use depends on what you want to emphasise.
+Both statements hold true.
+"The rate rose by 2 pp" and "the rate rose by 66.7%" describe the same event from different angles, and which one you reach for depends on what you want to emphasise.
 For bond markets and monetary policy, Basis Points (1 bp = 0.01 percentage point) are the standard unit of measurement.

 Step 6: Business Applications